Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - moribund: (esp of an organization or business) not active or successful.
 - verisimilitude: the quality of seeming true or of having the appearance of being real.
 - elucidate: to explain something, to make something clear.
+- inchoate: only recently or partly formed, or not completely developed or clear.
+- recondite: